Admissions for International Students

 Undergraduate students will find all the admissions requirements, financial support information, test score & GPA requirements, as well as other required documents by visiting: www.futureowls.rice.edu

 Graduate students seeking admission to Rice will find all the admissions requirements, financial support information, test score & GPA requirements, as well as other required documents by visiting the webpage of the specific department you wish to join.
-For a list of graduate departments at Rice University and general admissions requirements, please visit: http://graduate.rice.edu/
+For a list of graduate departments at Rice University and general admissions requirements, please visit: http://graduate.rice.edu/ Please note that graduate students must begin their program in line with the Rice academic calendar.
+Please scroll down to the bottom of the page for this academic year's session dates.

 Short-Term International Visiting Research Students are not pursuing a degree at Rice University, but are instead coming for a short visit to conduct research (typically during the summer).
 Visiting Research Students work directly with their academic departments on their admission process to Rice.